CRGS Sixth Form Futures Series

 We have put together a virtual Futures programme to supplement the socially distanced face-to-face support we are able to offer.
 We also offer all students a session in Sixth Form to help them get started on their UCAS application form, beginning with those who are applying for Early Entry courses (Medicine, Veterinary Science and Dentistry and those applying to either Oxford or Cambridge).
 In addition, all students will be given the opportunity to have a one-to-one meeting or telephone call with their Senior Tutor or another member of the Sixth Form Team to discuss their current progress and future plans.

-This is our comprehensive guide to your son/daughter’s next steps.
-It is important that each student reads this carefully and keeps a copy for reference.
-It is especially useful when completing UCAS applications.
-Click here to download a copy of the Futures Handbook.
+This is our comprehensive guide to completing a UCAS application.
+It is important that any student intending to make a university application reads this carefully and keeps a copy for reference.
+Click here to download a copy of the UCAS 2022 How to Guide.

 We have put together a virtual CRGS Sixth Form Futures programme.
 These videos are between 10-20 minutes long and provide the information (and more) that would have been shared with students as part of Futures Day and parents/carers as part of Futures Evening.
 We will also send the relevant videos to Year 12 as part of a planned programme.